WillsonSmith/vite-plugin-custom-elements/README.md

 Note I have excluded the `<script>` tag.
 As of now, Vite's default HTML building plugin does not traverse `<template>` tags and so it will not transform any linked files within them.
 This also applies to any `<link>` tags.

 Shadow roots encapuslate styles so `<style>` tags within a shadow root template will **not** scope style to a component tag name.

+### Nesting components

+Components can exist within each other.
+A component's styles will be injected as a `<style>` tag within a shadow root.